DeterminateSystems/riff/README.md

 ## How to declare package inputs

-While riff does its best to infer external dependencies from your project's crate dependencies, you can explicitly declare external dependencies if necessary by adding a `riff` block to the `package.metadata` block in your `Cargo.toml`. riff currently supports three types of inputs:
+While Riff does its best to infer external dependencies from your project's crate dependencies, you can explicitly declare external dependencies if necessary by adding a `riff` block to the `package.metadata` block in your `Cargo.toml`.
+Riff currently supports three types of inputs:

 * `build-inputs` are external dependencies that some crates may need to link against.